dorotheekar/fuel-prices/README.md

-## Fuel prices per type in France visualisation and prediction
+## Fuel prices (France) visualisation and prediction
 > This project aims at understanding how fuel prices evolved over time per type and per station in France.
-All data is available online.
 This project was primarly developed on Google Colab for a school project.
 The purpose of this project is to have a first use of Pyspark for data management and prediction processes.
 Language used for commentary is French.

 ## Data source
 > All data are available online.
 Choropleth segmentation were obtained via https://france-geojson.gregoiredavid.fr